reicraftscodes/springboot-charity-app/README.md

 # Charity Web App
 This project was an individual assignment we were given in the first semester of 2nd year.
-The main goal of this assignment was to obuild a system to process charity donations Spring boot, and allow users to donate or create sponsors.
+The main goal of this assignment was to build a system to process charity donations using Spring boot allowing users to donate or create sponsors.

-# Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 # Prerequisites
 * Spring Boot - Web Framework used to Build the API.